 B.D.
-McClay is an essayist and critic.
+McClay, a contributing editor of THR, is an essayist and critic.

 Genuine risks to public health are commingled with selective punishment and prejudice.